CloudCredo/bosh-ipsec/README.md

-# BOSH release IPSEC encryption
+# BOSH release for IPSEC encryption

 This BOSH release allows easy deployment of a group of VMs, communicating securely with each other via an IPSEC mesh.